 Excess supply due to efficient oil and gas production and moderating global growth make long-term prospects for energy and commodity prices challenging.
-Valuations for real estate investment trusts have become less appealing, but their fundamentals remain broadly positive.
+Real estate investment trusts are buoyed by healthy fundamentals and a stable outlook for interest rates.

 This material represents the views of the T. Rowe Price Asset Allocation Committee only and may not reflect the opinion of all T. Rowe Price portfolio managers.
 This material is provided for informational purposes only and is not intended to be investment advice or a recommendation to take any particular investment action.
-The views contained herein are as of November 2018 and may have changed since that time.
-Information and opinions, including forward looking statements, are derived from proprietary and non-proprietary sources deemed to be reliable but are not guaranteed as to accuracy.
+The views contained herein are as of March 2019 and may have changed since that time.
+Information and opinions, including forward-looking statements, are derived from proprietary and nonproprietary sources deemed to be reliable but are not guaranteed as to accuracy.

 There are inherent risks associated with investing in the stock market, including possible loss of principal, and investors must be willing to accept them.
 The stocks of larger companies generally have lower risk and potential return than the stocks of smaller companies.
 Since small companies often have limited product lines, markets, or financial resources, investing in them involves more risk than investments primarily in large, established companies.
 The value approach carries the risk that a stock judged to be undervalued is actually appropriately priced.
 International investing involves unique risks, including currency fluctuation.
 Bond yields and prices will vary with interest rate changes.
 Investments in emerging markets are subject to abrupt and severe price declines and should be regarded as speculative.
 High yield, lower-rated bonds generally involve greater risk to principal than investments in higher-rated securities.